-6. Change delivery and execution risks
+5. Change delivery and execution risks

 The Barclays Bank Group constantly adapts and transforms the way it conducts business in response to changing customer behaviour and needs, technological developments, regulatory expectations, increased competition and cost management initiatives.
+The Group announced, as part of the Investor Update in February 2024, a plan to become simpler, better and more balanced.
+This strategic plan is intended to enable the Group to improve its customer service, provide more support to consumers and businesses, deliver higher quality income growth and build returns.
 Accordingly, effective management of transformation projects is required to successfully deliver the Barclays Bank Group's strategic priorities, involving delivering both on externally driven programmes, as well as key business initiatives to deliver revenue growth, product enhancement and operational efficiency outcomes.
 The magnitude, complexity and, at times, concurrent demands of the projects required to meet these priorities can result in heightened execution risk.